 TXPWRref = 21 dBm for non-AP STAs.

-TXPWRref = 21 dBm for an AP with the Highest NSS Supported M1 subfield in the Supported HE-MCS and NSS Set field of its HE Capabilities element field equal to or less than 1.
+TXPWRref = 21 dBm for an AP with the Max HE-MCS For 3 SS subfield in the Tx HE-MCS Map ≤ 80 MHz subfield in the Supported HE-MCS and NSS Set field of its HE Capabilities element field set to a value equal to 3.

-TXPWRref = 25 dBm for an AP with the Highest NSS Supported M1 subfield in the Supported HE-MCS and NSS Set field of its HE Capabilities element field equal to or greater than 2.
+TXPWRref = 25 dBm for an AP with the Max HE-MCS For 3 SS subfield in the Tx HE-MCS Map ≤ 80 MHz subfield in the Supported HE-MCS and NSS Set field of its HE Capabilities element field set to a value not equal to 3. (#16037, #16226, #16464)

-TXPWR is the STA transmission power in dBm at the output of the antenna connector.
+TXPWR is the STA transmission power in dBm at the output of the antenna connector, which is set following the rules defined in subclause 11.8.6 (Transmit power selection) and, for transmission of HE TB PPDU, following also the rules defined in subclause 28.3.14.2 (Power pre-correction) (#16512)

+Note – The TxPWRref is 4 dB higher for APs with more than 2 spatial streams as those APs typically have higher transmit power than other devices, and as the OBSS_PD procedure is based on a relative reduction of power. (#15657)

-An AP may define SRG OBSS PD Min Offset and SRG OBSS PD Max Offset values that are used by its associated STAs and by the AP to derive an SRG OBSS PD level(#11726) for determining reception behavior for inter-BSS PPDUs that are determined to be SRG PPDUs.
-An AP may define a non-SRG OBSS PD Max Offset value that is used by its associated STAs and by the AP to derive a non-SRG OBSS PD level(#11726) for determining reception behavior for inter-BSS PPDUs that are not determined to be SRG PPDUs.
+An AP may define SRG OBSS PD Min Offset and SRG OBSS PD Max Offset values that are used by its associated STAs to derive an SRG OBSS PD level(#11726) for determining reception behavior for inter-BSS PPDUs that are determined to be SRG PPDUs.
+An AP may define a non-SRG OBSS PD Max Offset value that is used by its associated STAs to derive a non-SRG OBSS PD level(#11726) for determining reception behavior for inter-BSS PPDUs that are not determined to be SRG PPDUs.
 The values of SRG OBSS PD Min Offset, SRG OBSS PD Max Offset and Non-SRG OBSS PD Max Offset are transmitted to associated STAs within the Spatial Reuse Parameter Set element.

 An AP transmitting a Spatial Reuse Parameter Set element shall respect the following constraints: